gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 ## Motivation

-Simplify monitoring and logging changes and extensions with the use of the [prometheus-operator] and [fluent-bit-operator].
+Simplify monitoring and logging updates and extensions with the use of the [prometheus-operator] and [fluent-bit-operator].
 The current extension contract is described [here][extension-contract].
 This document aims to define a new contract.